Primary Navigation Mobile

 Safety

-The Alfa Romeo Stelvio SUV was awarded a five-star Euro NCAP rating when tested in back in 2017 although how well it could fare in the current test comes down to the suite of safety equipment added in the 2020 update.
+The Alfa Romeo Stelvio SUV was awarded a five-star Euro NCAP rating when tested in back in 2017, although the testing criteria has become tougher since then.
 As standard, you get Forward Collision Warning and Autonomous Emergency Braking with pedestrian detection, Lane Departure Warning, Blindspot Monitoring, Rear Cross-Path Detection and Adaptive Cruise Control.

-Since 2020 the Advanced Driver Assistance Systems (ADAS) has been added, which includes lane keeping assist, blind spot assist, traffic sign recognition and intelligent speed control, traffic jam assist and highway assist and driver attention assist.
-In testing, we found ADAS worked flawlessly on motorway driving.
+Since 2020 the Advanced Driver Assistance Systems (ADAS) pack has been added, which includes lane keeping assist, blind spot assist, traffic sign recognition and intelligent speed control, traffic jam assist and highway assist and driver attention assist.
+In testing, we found ADAS worked well, although it’s not quite as clever as some of the latest systems like those found in the Mercedes GLC.

 What’s it like to drive?

 This is what you’re here for, and the good news is that you won’t be (too) disappointed.
-There aren’t too many SUVs at this price that will outrun the Stelvio Quadrifoglio.
-Combining the Giulia Quadrifoglio’s 520hp turbocharged 2.9-litre V6 and automatic transmission with a four-wheel drive system as standard, this Stelvio puts its power down very well.
+There aren’t many SUVs at this price that will outrun the Stelvio Quadrifoglio.
+Combining the Giulia Quadrifoglio’s 520hp turbocharged 2.9-litre V6 and automatic transmission with a four-wheel drive system as standard, the Quadrifoglio puts its power down very well.

 The 0-62mph time is 3.8 seconds and it will power on to 176mph, which puts it ahead of the quickest Porsche Macan.
-The Mercedes-Benz GLC 63 S might be able to match its acceleration but is limited to 155mph.
-The added traction from the four-wheel drive system means it even beats the Giulia Quadrifoglio’s time by 0.1 seconds.
+That figure is trickier to obtain than in the Porsche; the Stelvio doesn’t have launch control.
+The Mercedes-Benz GLC 63 is even faster from 0-62mph but tops out at 171mph.

 The engine doesn’t sound that exciting at low revs or in normal driving, and It can also feel rather lazy to respond to the accelerator in Normal or Eco drive modes.
 However, it changes character dramatically when you start working your way around the rev counter or leave it in Dynamic mode.
 At this point, it snarls and wails like a true supercar, and it’s here you’ll feel you’ve spent your money well.

-The Stelvio Quadrifoglio comes exclusively with four-wheel drive, but it operates as a rear-wheel drive car until slip is detected when it can send up to 50% of the engine’s torque to the front wheels.
-Combine that hyper-quick steering and you have a car that’s agile and sporting.
+The Stelvio Quadrifoglio comes exclusively with four-wheel drive, but it operates as a rear-wheel drive car until slip is detected, when it sends up to 50% of the engine’s power to the front wheels.
+Combine that with hyper-quick steering and you have a car that feels agile and sporting.
 Some will find this steering response results in twitchiness, but you soon get used to it.

 Fortunately that keenness to change direction is backed up by mostly excellent body control, thanks to adaptive suspension.
 But there’s no escaping the car’s height and weight, which can leave it feeling unwieldy on tighter roads.